Leelu55/Articulus/README.md

 - [x] setup CDN and cloud storage for images with Statically as CDN and GitHub for storage
 - [x] move sparkle feedback (correct&wrong) animation starting point from ProgressBar to SelectorViews (aka article buttons)
 - [x] include calculated success rate and streak in FinishedScreen
+- [x] manage disabled/enabled status of ControlButtons according to LessonState

 ### Bugs